MRIS700/MRIS700/README.md

 - 👋 Hi, I’m Md.
 Rakibul Islam (@MRIS700)
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development (Backend)
-- 🌱 I’m currently learning HTML, CSS & Javascript
+- 🌱 I’m currently learning Node.js (Express.js) and MongoDB (Mongoose).
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
-Just email me on rakishimul@gmail.com
+Just email me on m.r.islam.swe@gmail.com

 <!---
 MRIS700/MRIS700 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.